 Performance numbers are gross of investment management fees in relation to real estate investment management.
 However, all costs occurring in the unlisted real estate holding structures, all trading expenses (transaction costs, including stamp duty), taxes, and fixed and variable asset management fees, are included.
-The management expense ratio for the Pension Fund as a whole was 6 basis points for 2017.
-The reimbursable investment management fees in relation to the real estate investment management of the composite totalled 23 basis points in 2016 versus 25 basis points in 2015.
+The management expense ratio for the Pension Fund as a whole was 5 basis points for 2018, down from 6 basis points in 2017.
+The reimbursable investment management fees in relation to the unlisted real estate investment management of the composite totalled 19 basis points for 2018, down from 23 basis points in 2017.

-Performance results: The investment portfolio of Norges Bank's foreign exchange reserves, equity 31 December 2001 - 31 December 2017
+Performance results: The investment portfolio of Norges Bank's foreign exchange reserves, equity 31 December 2001 - 31 December 2018